-- 1 The paper voucher must be received by the 10th of the month preceding the month for which the Owner/Agent is requesting payment. - 2 The iMAX submission must be received by the 10th of the month preceding the month for which the Owner/Agent is requesting payment. - 3 If a submission is not made timely Staff will contact Owner/Agent regarding the late submission.
+- 1 The electronic voucher must be received by the 10th of the month preceding the month for which the Owner/Agent is requesting payment. - If a submission is not made timely RIHousing asset management staff will contact Owner/Agent regarding the late submission.